OpenTekHub/cryptobot/README.md

 - **Instant Prices**: Get real-time prices for various cryptocurrencies.
 - **User-Friendly**: Simply click a button to fetch the price of your desired crypto product.
 - **Multi-Currency Support**: Supports a wide range of cryptocurrencies including Bitcoin, Ethereum, Litecoin, and more.
+- **Price Alerts**: Set alerts for price changes above or below a specified threshold.

 ## How to Use

 1. Start the bot on Telegram.
 2. Choose the cryptocurrency you want to check.
 3. Click the button to get the latest price for the selected currency.
+4. Use commands to convert currencies and set price alerts.

 ## Here's The link For Telegram Bot